ergon/airlock-helm-charts/charts/microgateway/README.md

 ### Custom DSL
 In case that both other configuration options are not sufficient, create a custom config using `config.dsl`.
 All the configuration of the DSL can be used.
-Overwrites all config defaults of this Chart.
+Overwrites all config defaults of this chart.

 ## Security (TBD)